lucaprinsss/Participium/retrospective/Retrospective.md

 ## QUALITY MEASURES

 - Unit Testing:
-  - Total hours estimated
+  - Total hours estimated               5
-  - Total hours spent
+  - Total hours spent                   4
   - Nr of automated unit test cases
   - Coverage
 - E2E testing:
   - Total hours estimated
   - Total hours spent
   - Nr of test cases
 - Code review
   - Total hours estimated
   - Total hours spent

 ## ASSESSMENT

 - What did go wrong in the sprint?
+  We estimated three tasks which were already covered in other tasks.
+  We had too specific tasks.

 - What caused your errors in estimation (if any)?
+  We didn't consider that some functions whould be shared between stories, so we added and estimated unuseful testing tasks.

 - What lessons did you learn (both positive and negative) in this sprint?

 - Which improvement goals set in the previous retrospective were you able to achieve?